Post job

 Cowboys tend to reach similar levels of education than barn workers.
 In fact, cowboys are 2.0% more likely to graduate with a Master's Degree and 1.2% more likely to have a Doctoral Degree.

-Next up, we have the livestock yard attendant profession to look over.
-This career brings along a higher average salary when compared to a barn worker annual salary.
-In fact, livestock yard attendants salary difference is $5,978 higher than the salary of barn workers per year.
+A career as a livestock yard attendant brings a higher average salary when compared to the average annual salary of a barn worker.
+In fact, livestock yard attendants salary is $5,978 higher than the salary of barn workers per year.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, barn worker responsibilities are more likely to require skills like "tack," "milking," "golf carts," and "lesson program."
-Meanwhile, a livestock yard attendant might be skilled in areas such as "light maintenance," "vehicle check-in," "rental equipment," and "auto auctions."
+Meanwhile, a livestock yard attendant has duties that require skills in areas such as "light maintenance," "vehicle check-in," "rental equipment," and "auto auctions."
 These differences highlight just how different the day-to-day in each role looks.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a barn worker is likely to be skilled in "tack," "milking," "golf carts," and "lesson program," while a typical stable hand is skilled in "clean stalls," "facility maintenance," "general upkeep," and "water."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a barn worker is likely to be skilled in "tack," "milking," "golf carts," and "lesson program," while a typical stable hand is skilled in "clean stalls," "facility maintenance," "general upkeep," and "water."

-When it comes to education, stable hands tend to earn similar education levels than barn workers.
+When it comes to education, stable hands tend to earn similar degree levels compared to barn workers.
 In fact, they're 1.1% more likely to earn a Master's Degree, and 0.2% more likely to graduate with a Doctoral Degree.